NasirSami/environment-setup/README.md

 ![](./images/JDK-End.jpg)

-16. Open Git Bash and type "mvn -v" then hit Enter.
+16. Open Git Bash and type "mvn -version" then hit Enter.
 If that returns the maven version you have it set up correctly.

 ![](./images/MVN-Version.jpg)